-The Bang has been an extraordinary find for Mark; regular practice has resulted in the arresting of debilitating arthritis in the right wrist.
+The Bang has been an extraordinary find for Mark; the regular practice has resulted in the arresting of debilitating arthritis in the right wrist.

 Mark is an engineer with Urban Services.
-Several years ago, he had a change of job, moving from field work to desk bound duties.
+Several years ago, he had a change of job, moving from fieldwork to desk bound duties.
 He noticed his weight creeping up, his posture deteriorating and his general fitness level declining.
-He embarked on home gym training complete with punching bag, but this resulted in a very sore wrist.
+He embarked on home gym training complete with the punching bag, but this resulted in a very sore wrist.
 Using a computer mouse right handed was impossible, shaking hands extremely painful and his arm ached.
 His doctor diagnosed arthritis and said, “Stop punching, take up Tai Chi.”

 Mark went home, opened up the Chronicle, and there was an Academy advertisement announcing classes would commence the following week (Term 3, 2004).
 During his first term, he saw students practising the Stick at the back of the room.
 It looked intriguing.
-When the next workshop was offered, Mark, having read of the benefits for arthritis sufferers and of increased grip strength, signed up.
+When the next workshop was offered, Mark, having read of the benefits for arthritis sufferers and increased grip strength, signed up.
 In the class, he remembers Fontane telling him to bend his wrist more and replying that it didn’t bend at all.

 Six months of daily practice resulted in an amazing improvement.
-Although not as flexible as his other wrist, Mark’s right wrist definitely bends now.
+Although not as flexible as his other wrist, Mark’s right wrist bends now.
 He can use the mouse normally, and shaking hands means pain for the other person rather than for Mark.
 The Bang training strengthens the tendons and muscles in the hands and forearms.
 In Mark’s case, these had been rendered weak and useless by his arthritic wrist joint.

 Spinoff benefits of the training were an awareness of particular body movements used in the form and increased flexibility of the shoulders and waist.
 The phrase “engage the back” suddenly took on meaning.
 He could feel what Fontane had been talking about and this new understanding permeated his Tai Chi practice.
 “So that’s what she means!”